PHPCSStandards/PHPCSStandards.github.io/wiki/Configuration-Options.md

 ## Generic Coding Standard Configuration Options

+### Setting the Path to the Google Closure Linter
+The Generic coding standard includes a sniff that will check each file using the [Google Closure Linter](http://code.google.com/p/closure-linter/), an open source JavaScript style checker from Google.
+Use the `gjslint_path` configuration option to tell the Google Closure Linter sniff where to find the tool.

+    $ phpcs --config-set gjslint_path /path/to/gjslint

 ### Setting the Path to JSHint

 The Generic coding standard includes a sniff that will check each JavaScript file using [JSHint](http://www.jshint.com/), a tool to detect errors and potential problems in JavaScript code.
 Use the `jshint_path` configuration option to tell the JSHint sniff where to find the tool.